LucasKepler/LucasKepler/README.md

 ## Hi there I'm Lucas 👋

-### I am currently studying Web Development at Fanshawe College.
+### I just graduated in Web Development at Fanshawe College.
 ### It would be great to have an opportunity to put my knowledge into practice.
-I'm currently learning TypeScript and React.
+I'm currently learning TypeScript, Next.js and React.

 <div>
   <a href="https://github.com/lucaskepler">